liuchenglab/liuchenglab.github.io/_pages/about.md

     <div style="margin-bottom: 20px;">
         <h2 style="color: #333; border-bottom: 2px solid #ddd; padding-bottom: 5px;">Research Focus</h2>
-        <p>Prof. LIU Cheng's research group focuses on Structural Health Monitoring, Nondestructive Testing, Smart Structures, Cyber-physical Systems (Digital Twin), and Mechanics of Aerospace Composites.
-Recently, Prof. Liu's group has integrated multimodal large models and Embodied AI, aiming to enhance the perception and autonomy of intelligent engineering systems.
+        <p>Prof. LIU Cheng's research group focuses on Aerospace and Civil Structural Health Monitoring, Nondestructive Testing, Smart Structures, Cyber-physical Systems (Digital Twin), and Mechanics of Aerospace Composites.
+Recently, Prof. Liu's group has integrated multimodal large models and Embodied AI to enhance the perception and autonomy of intelligent engineering systems.
 A recent key priority of their work is to ensure reliability through Uncertainty Quantification and Explainable AI, transforming complex data-driven models into robust, transparent solutions that can be widely adopted in real-world Industry 4.0 scenarios.</p>
     </div>

     <div style="margin-bottom: 20px;">